jakofranko/hero/_posts/2015-12-11-version-plan.md

 # 0.10

-* Spawn NPCs (all will have the 'mugger' job for right now) according to game settings for number of criminals to start with.
-Place randomly
 * Update win conditions to display the win screen when the Crime meter drops to 0 (thus bringing the Justice meter up to 100).
+* Normalize NPC generation (NPC generator/factory class maybe?) such that NPCs are created with random genders, with default jobs and then are assigned the mugger job
+* Create an `addJob` and `removeJob` function that will properly update game stats based on the type of job (thus when a mugger job is given to an NPC, it increments the criminal stat in the justice system, and when that job is removed, it decrements that stat)

 # 0.9

 * Re-work play screen to include important player information along the side of the screen
-* Re-work NPCs to use HERO System stats (exactly the same as the player)
+* Re-work NPCs to level up randomly assigning points to HERO System stats
+* UI tweaks to make for better spacing, text alignment and colors
+* Change win and lose screens to be different from the default ones from the tutorial

 # v0.8